 One more thing for which to be Thankful…on November 22, a Texas Federal Judge blocked the Department of Labor Overtime rule the was expected to make more than 4 million private sector workers eligible for extra pay.
 21 States, the U.S. Chamber of Commerce along with others, requested the ruling.
-The injunction preserves the status quo so the new rule will NOT take affect December 1, as the Labor Department had wanted.
+The injunction preserves the status quo so the new rule will NOT take effect December 1, as the Labor Department had wanted.

 Congressional Republicans are working on a legislative fix to the rule.
 President-elect Trump may withdraw the rule when he takes office on January 20, 2017.